fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 :::note

-In the case of a clash, the flow Label will be applied in the following precedence over:
+In the case of a clash, the _Flow Label_ will be applied in the following precedence over:

 1. User-defined